 Questions and Answers for Members of the Public regarding care during the COVID-19 Pandemic

-We will continue to add/amend to these questions and answers as matters change.
+We will continue to add to and amend these questions and answers as matters change.

 New Procedures for Visiting your Chiropodist & Podiatrist during COVID-19